 Though the fly-on-the-wall grainy video style of the film leaves little room for expressionistic detail in the visuals, Aronofsky more than makes up for that limitation in the sound editing.
 Noises start so quiet as to be subliminal, growing slowly louder--as in the cheering of fans that blurs imperceptibly with the whoosh of exhaust and backing up of forklifts in the storage areas behind the supermarket where Randy the Ram works by day.
 But the real gist of it is found in the triumphant spectacle of a man charging into battle and risking death, whether it be in the world of blood and muscle spectacle as in THE WRESTLER, or putting on a show like ALL THAT JAZZ, where death and mortality seem to be happening to you and your protagonist in another dimension as you watch, vaguely aware that while the fight or musical finale is going on down on the ground, up there, somewhere, just out of sight but still audible, doctors and nurses are standing over your lifeless body.
 It's all in the oceanic surging of blood through ears as captured in the roar of the Aronofsky universe of compromised physicality.

-Daved Cronenberg tries for this sort of "body trauma" cinema, but I think, perhaps, Cronenberg didn't get enough beatings by the Lagreco brothers up in Canada.
-He can't put you in the thick of it, where your heartbeat entrains to the rhythms of the film until you begin to breathe in how the only difference between a theater seat and a hospital bed is illusion of permanence.
-Aronofsky's pain has transformed cinema, has split the difference between gut-bucket materialist atheism and the sublimely transcendental.
-You hear it in the subliminal heart monitor "beep beep" that follow Randy the Ram wherever he goes, like a squad of Valkyries all played by Jessica Lange.
+Daved Cronenberg tries for this sort of "body trauma" cinema, but I think, perhaps, Cronenberg didn't get enough beatings up in Canadian grade school (are there bullies up there at all?).
+He can't put you in the thick of it, where your heartbeat entrains to the rhythms of the film until you begin to breathe in how the only difference between a theater seat and a hospital bed is the illusion of permanence in the seat, presumably you're less anxious to escape the one, but which one?
+Aronofsky's pain has transformed cinema, has split the difference between gut-bucket materialist atheism and the sublimely transcendental; you hear it in the subliminal heart monitor "beep beep" that follows Randy the Ram wherever he goes, like a squad of Valkyries all played by Jessica Lange as animated by Ray Harryhausen and choreographed by Bob Fosse.
 "Bye Bye Life..."
 All that's missing is Ben Vereen, in tights!

-Before the grunge wave, the 1980s was all about long hair, Billy Squier doing "The Stroke" and Twisted Sister's Slade covers.
-It was the pride that goeth before the pre-Cobained fall into superficial sighs of irony and couched indifference.
-Cobain taught us that even raging against the machine we could feel like phonies, but before the dawn of that awareness we hung onto adolescent cheeseball revelry; blazing down to the mall in our mom's ratty red hatchbacks, battery-powered boombox taking up the whole back seat; THE WRESTLER is flash frozen in that world.
+Before the grunge wave in the early 90s, it was all about long hair, Billy Squier doing "The Stroke" and Twisted Sister's Slade covers.
+It was the pride that goeth before the pre-Cobained fall into superficial sighs of frat boy irony and aggressively couched indifference.
+Cobain taught us that even raging against the machine we could feel like phonies, but before the dawn of that awareness we hung onto adolescent cheeseball revelry like a life vest mantra in a roiling sea of homogenized homophobic sameness; blazing down to the mall in our mom's ratty red hatchbacks, battery-powered boombox taking up the whole back seat --THE WRESTLER is flash frozen in that world.
 The Ram still plays his cassette tapes and old 1980s Nintendo wrestling game, still digs the bright-colored spandex and the Guns N Roses (his favorite horror film director is certainly John Carpenter.
-We can see Randy playing the Rowdy Roddy Piper part in THEY LIVE).
+We can see Randy easily playing the Rowdy Roddy Piper part in THEY LIVE).
 Randy's sort of 80's has-been has already been satirized (BALLS OF FURY to name just one) even before this movie came out.
 That's cool.
 Randy knows; he just takes it all in stride.
-Stride could be the name of the band he played in back in '87, if he'd played in a band, instead of just performing.
+Stride could be the name of the band he played in back in '87, if he'd played in a band, instead of wrasslin', which is twice as narcissistic in ways he can't quite fathom.

-It all works in favor of Aronofsky's withering vision, and since Rourke's heyday too was the 1980s, wherein he started out too pretty for his own liking, and finished uglied beyond repair.
-When he says "I hated the 90s" t Marissa Tomei, you can feel their world weary pain both as actors (Tomei was big in the 90's like Rourke was in the 80's) and characters (she plays a stripper getting too old for the pole).
-In the rest of the world, getting old is a drag but in show business it's worse than death.
-When Randy gives a big speech about burning the candle at both ends, you know he's not looking for sympathy, he's just letting you know what's at stake.
+It all works in favor of Aronofsky's withering vision, and since Rourke's heyday too was the 1980s, wherein he started out too pretty for his own liking, and finished uglied beyond repair, not unlike the decade itself.
+When he says "I hated the 90s" to a haggard Marissa Tomei, you can feel their world-weary pain both as actors (Tomei was big in the 90's like Rourke was in the 80's) and characters (she plays a stripper getting too old for the pole just as he's getting too old for the ropes).
+In the rest of the world getting old is certainly a pretty major drag but in show business it's worse than death.
+When Randy gives a big speech about burning the candle at both ends, you know he's not looking for sympathy, he's just letting you know what's at stake, why to him it matters more than life itself that he give the fans a great pile driver.
 It may be his last speech, so it's important you know he's cool with it.
-Don't we all do the same thing, latch onto the pop culture trappings of a bygone era as a way to dig our heels in the sand, as mother time drags us home from the beach, always too soon?
+Don't we all do the same thing, latch onto the pop culture trappings of a bygone era as a way to dig our heels in the sand as mother time packs our towels and shovels, always too soon?
 Just keep facing inland and maybe we wont notice the scythe-swipe tsunami rolling towards us.
-Aronofsky's cinema is all about turning your head back around, popping your bubblegum, and letting death 'bring it.'
+Aronofsky's cinema is all about turning your head back around, popping your bubblegum, letting the full horror of the wave hit our wide Marilyn Burns CHAINSAW eye, and letting death 'bring it.'
 We can't avoid aging, or dying, but we can avoid being a wuss about it.
+That's the core of the masochistic viewer cinema response -- in moving towards inevitable death instead of away from it, we finally experience the full glory of choice, of raising our hands and whooping as the roller coaster plunges, rather than clutching the safety bar and closing our eyes.

 "When I was a boy